 POPs require the same testing procedures as SCPs (see above).
 So, if you took the SCP route, you won't have to go through the same testing format.
-If you obtained your LPD first, you will.
+If you obtained your LPD first, you will be required.

 With a POP, you can drive by yourself between 6 a.m. and midnight.
-Between midnight and 6 a.m. you must have a licensed driver over the age of 21 with you, unless you're heading to or from a work- or school-related event.
+Between midnight and 6 a.m. you must have a licensed driver over 21 years old with you, unless you're heading to or from a work- or school-related event.

-The application fee is $17.50, and the POP expires once you turn 18.
+The application fee is $17.50, and the POP expires once you turn 18 years old.
 If you lose your POP, you'll need to contact your local DMV exam location.
 There's really no need to renew it, because you're ready for your Nebraska operator license!

-If you have six or more points on your record, you'll need to take a driver improvement course before you can apply for your regular operator license.
+If you have 6 or more points on your record, you'll need to take a driver improvement course before you can apply for your regular operator license.

-No matter what sort of permit you're applying for, you'll need to present one acceptable document that shows both your full name and date of birth.
-You'll also need to present two documents that show your principal address (or the address of your parent or guardian).
+No matter what sort of permit you're applying for, you'll need to present 1 document that shows both your full name and date of birth.
+You'll also need to present 2 documents that show your principal address (or the address of your parent or guardian).
 In some cases, you may need to provide proof of your Social Security number.

-Regardless of which learner permit you apply for, or when you test for your operator permit, it's best to go the extra mile when it comes to studying and practicing for your written and driving tests.Other Topics in This SectionArticles
+Regardless of which learner permit you apply for, or when you test for your operator permit, it's best to go the extra mile when it comes to studying and practicing for your written and driving tests.Other Topics in This SectionTrue or False